 - Assessment of 20 genes related to HLH and HLH-associated MAS; protein coding sequences and 10 bp of adjacent intronic sequences are analyzed

-- Orthogonal approach using Illumina NextSeq™ with simultaneous confirmation of 95% of variants on the LIFE Ion Proton™; reported variants that are not orthogonally confirmed are confirmed with Sanger sequencing
+- Orthogonal approach using Illumina NextSeq™ with simultaneous confirmation of 95% of variants on the Thermo Fisher (formerly Life Technologies) Ion Proton™; reported variants that are not orthogonally confirmed are confirmed with Sanger sequencing

-- Mean coverage of >100x for the combined Illumina NextSeq™ and LIFE Ion Proton™ platforms; >98% at 20x**
+- Mean coverage of >100x for the combined Illumina NextSeq™ and Thermo Fisher Ion Proton™ platforms; >98% at 20x**